EMPLOYEES

 The timely and meaningful collective bargaining allows the affected parties to understand the impacts of the changes.
 It also gives an opportunity for both parties to work collectively to avoid or mitigate negative impacts as much as possible.
 Consultative practices that result in good industrial relations help to provide positive working environments, reduce turnovers and minimize operational disruptions.

-Decent Living Wage (DLW)
+Living Wage (LW) Assessment

 Internal Stakeholders